-This article provides a discussion on various types of glasses, such as traditional glasses, specialty glasses, and glass ceramics.
-It provides information on glazes and enamels, and reviews the various broad classes of ceramic materials.
-The broad classes include whitewares, structural clay products, technical ceramics, refractories, structural ceramics, of engineering ceramics, and electronic and magnetic ceramics.
+This article provides a discussion on various types of glasses: traditional glasses, specialty glasses, and glass ceramics.
+It provides information on glazes and enamels and reviews the broad classes of ceramic materials.
+These include whitewares, structural clay products, technical ceramics, refractories, structural ceramics, engineering ceramics, and electronic and magnetic ceramics.
 General processing variables that can affect structure and compositional homogeneity are discussed.
-Traditional ceramics that include both oxide and nonoxide ceramics are reviewed.
-The article presents several examples of engineering ceramics.
+Traditional ceramics that include both oxide and nonoxide ceramics are also reviewed.
+The article concludes with several examples of engineering ceramics.

 Victor A. Greenhut, Effects of Composition, Processing, and Structure on Properties of Ceramics and Glasses, Materials Selection and Design, Vol 20, ASM Handbook, Edited By George E. Dieter, ASM International, 1997, p 416–433, https://doi.org/10.31399/asm.hb.v20.a0002463

 Download citation file: